pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 approach makes use of identifying repeating patterns both in space and time, with great results.

 I want to do something much simpler than HashLife --  use a data structure that is readily available in **Java** -- the `HashMap`
 (and its buddy `HashSet`).
-This has an additional advantage that the `HashMap` is a used a lot in production **Java** code, so learning something about it may prove useful in general programming practice.
+This has an additional advantage that the `HashMap` is used a lot in production **Java** code, so learning something about it may prove useful in general programming practice.

 The timing results, however, won't be directly comparable with my old results, since the algorithms are different.